 The short answer here is: YES!
 YES!
 1000x’s YES!

-The more complex answer is: yes, but it kind of depends on your situation.
-This chart below shows just exactly what size display the average person (person with average eyes with or without corrective lenses) should purchase based on how far away they will be able to sit from the set:
+The more complicated answer is: yes, but it kind of depends on your situation.
+This chart below shows just precisely what size display the average person (person with average eyes with or without corrective lenses) should purchase based on how far away they will be able to sit from the set:

 As you can see from the chart above from http://carltonbale.com, not every situation is ideal for 4K.
 However, there are other benefits to many 4K displays that, in our opinion here at That AV Dude, are in-fact greater than upping your resolution.